-We are simply trying to document this amazingly special time in your lives, so again “KEEP IT SIMPLE”
+We are simply trying to document this amazingly special time in your lives, so again “KEEP IT SIMPLE.”

-For my example all I am using is my daughters bed, 2 sets of my husbands socks and my iPhone 8 Plus
+For my example, all I am using is my daughter’s bed, 2 sets of my husband’s socks, and my iPhone 8 Plus

 in normal picture mode.

-The first thing to look for is Good light!
+The first thing to look for is good light!
 Lighting is the number one most important thing

-to acheive a beautiful photograph.
+to achieve a beautiful photograph.

 I chose my daughters room as the light from the window is north facing which creates nice soft lighting.

 She also has beautiful white sheer curtains on her window to further diffuse the light source.